SDFIdk/skraafoto_frontend/docs/introduction.md

 `src/` - Javascript and CSS source

-`public/` - HTML and images.
-HTML files may reference files in `dist` folder.
+`public/` - Images and config file.

 `dist/` - When running `npm run build`, a `dist` folder will be created with the built Javascript and CSS.